 You should then book an appointment at a visa application centre, which may be in a different country.
 When you attend your appointment you need to take your printed application along with all the required supporting documents for your visa.

 - Your current passport as well as any previous passports you have used to travel to the UK

 - 1 passport sized colour photograph with your name written on the reverse (see requirements)

 - Evidence that you can support yourself during your trip, eg bank statements or payslips for the last 6 months.
 This should include evidence of money to pay for: course fees, accommodation, daily subsistence (meals, etc), onward or return flights.

-- A ‘Short-term study Visa letter’ from the University of Birmingham which can be requested from the University admissions department.
-If you want to do research or research tuition, you will have to provide evidence that you meet all the requirements
+- A ‘Short-term study Visa letter’ from the University of Birmingham which can be requested from the University's Admissions Department.
+If you want to do research or research tuition, you will have to provide evidence that you meet all the requirements.

 Please see the UKCISA short-term study visa web page for detailed information on how to apply and the documents needed.